 top of page

 The Ferber Method often goes by a number of different names: controlled crying, 'check-ins', 'pop-ins' and controlled comfort.
-Here we discuss what the method is, who it's best used for and how to implement the method.
+This article will give you everything you need to know about the method so that you feel confident implementing it for your child.

-So although this method has many names, this method in its original form is the Ferber method.
-The method was devised by Paediatrician Richard Ferber and is known as the Ferber Method for this reason.
-It’s a very successful method of getting a baby to sleep independently without needing to be rocked or fed to sleep.
-However, it does come with some controversy, and as such it has over the years been renamed and adapted.
+The Ferber Method is also known as controlled crying, graduated extinction, timed-checks, 'pop-ins' and controlled comforting.
+Although this method has many names, this method in its original form is the Ferber method.
+The method was devised by Paediatrician Richard Ferber and is from his Pediatric Sleep book Solve Your Child's Sleep Problems * and is known as the Ferber Method for this reason.
+It’s a very successful sleep training method for babies aged between 6 and 18 months of age.

 It is a sleep training method that is used to help babies and young children learn to sleep through the night.
 It involves gradually increasing the amount of time that a child is left alone to fall asleep, while also providing comfort and reassurance at regular intervals.